Committed to serving as an advocate for Illinois libraries

 Additional Illinois Legislation

 - HB 317, HB 320, HB 821, HB 924, HB 2320, HB 2630, HB 2835, HB 3281, SB 81, SB 1553, SB 1632 Property Tax Freezes: ILA opposes tax-freeze legislation, which preempts local control.
 Local library trustees’ and school boards' primary duty is to manage local revenues and expenditures.
 A freeze nullifies this most basic responsibility.
 A freeze is especially harmful when accompanied by unfunded mandates.
+As of the close of the spring session, none of these bills advanced.

 Support Libraries through Funded Appropriations